2016 Atlanta Braves season

 The 2016 Atlanta Braves season was the Braves' 20th and last season of home games at Turner Field before moving to SunTrust Park, 51st season in Atlanta and 146th season overall.
-They finished in last place in the National League East Division.
+The Braves improve on their 67–95 record from 2015, but finished in last place in the National League East.

 The Braves played 22 extra-inning games during the season, the most of any MLB team in 2016.